ozkary/ozkary.github.io/_posts/2023/2023-04-15-data-engineering-process-fundamentals-design-planning.md

 ### Source Control and Deployment

 Source control is an essential practice for managing code and configuration files.
 Utilizing version control systems allows teams to collaborate effectively, track changes, and revert to previous states if necessary.
 It is important to properly define the tooling that should be used for source control and deployments automation.
-The area of source code should include the Python code, Terraform, Docker configuration as well as any deployment automation scripts.
+Source code should include the Python code, Terraform scripts, Docker files as well as any deployment automation scripts.

 #### Source Control